Rayato159/ann-minecraft-tree/README.md

         print(f"activation: {self.activation} \tscore: {self.score}")
 ```
-Thus I can pass the activation and solver by just create a object with this class.
+Thus I can passed the activation and solver by just create a object with this class.

 ## Result
 Accuracy score of this model = 1.0 (Score from test data).